Reactor Clarifier™ Solids Contact Clarifiers

 Reactor Clarifier Solids Contact units provide the most economical solution for precipitation and clarification requirements.
 The simple design provides for coagulation, flocculation, high recirculation of solids and active sludge removal in a single tank.

-Reactor Clarifier Solids Contact Clarifiers are ideal for turbidity removal and softening.
-The design eliminates the need for multiple tanks and additional pipework, which saves space and reduces maintenance and operating costs.
+Reactor Clarifier Solids Contact Clarifiers design eliminates the need for multiple tanks and additional pipework, which saves space and reduces maintenance and operating costs.
+Some of their key features include:

 - Reduced footprint

-- Slow moving large-diameter turbine minimizing floc shear
+- Slow moving large-diameter turbine minimising floc shear

-- High efficiency turbine for reduced energy input and optimized chemical usage
+- High efficiency turbine for reduced energy input and optimised chemical usage

 - Large diameter turbine producing high internal recycling rates